blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 When several values are given, Systems MUST interpret the `data-category` dimension as a union of all the categories indicated.

-Categories are organised as a hierarchy, denoted with a dot ".", the more general category being written on the left.
+Categories are organized as a hierarchy, denoted with a dot ".", the more general category being written on the left.
 E.g. the following two `data-category` restrictions are equivalent:
 - `CONTACT`,`CONTACT.EMAIL`
 - `CONTACT`